OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-08-08_smithed-summit-2026.md

 ### 🌐 Note Block World monuments

-In each of the regions, you can find our **regional globe monuments** with credits to all the amazing note block artists who crafted the event's soundtrack!
+In each of the regions, you will find our **regional globe monuments** with credits to all the amazing note block artists who crafted the event's soundtrack!

 ![Three globe monuments: a stone sphere, a yellow moon-like globe, and a steel wireframe globe over a fountain.](/img/blog/summit-26/globe-monuments.png)